Palam murder accused showed no remorse, threatened me, says cousin | Law-Order

 - India

-Twenty-five-year-old Keshav who was arrested on charges of killing his parents and two other relatives, issued a death threat to his cousin just before his arrest.
+Twenty-five-year-old Keshav who was arrested on Wednesday on charges of killing his parents and two other relatives issued a death threat to his cousin just before the police took him in custody.

 Keshav is a drug addict and allegedly killed his sister and grandmother along with his parents at their residence in southwest Delhi's Palam area at 10 pm on Tuesday, the police said.

-Saini said his and Keshav's families lived on different floors of the same building.
+Saini said and Keshav's families lived on different floors of the same building.

 ''Around 10 pm, I heard my cousin Urvashi (Keshav's sister) calling my name and screaming for help.
 When I went upstairs, I saw that the gate just outside the main door was locked and there was silence.